wusai2333/trib/doc/lab2.md

 $ trib-front -init -addr=:rand -lab
 ```

 You have used this utility before.
-The only new thing here
+The only new thing here is the
-is the `-lab` flag, which tells it to read the `trib.rc` file and use
+`-lab` flag, which tells it to read the `trib.rc` file and use our lab
-our lab implementation.
-This will start a stateless front-end
+implementation.
+This will start a stateless front-end (which you
-(which you implemented in this lab) that will connect
+implemented in this lab) that will connect to the back-ends service
-to the back-ends service addresses specified in `trib.rc`.
+addresses specified in `trib.rc`.

 Again `-init` will populate the service with some sample data.

-`-init` will populate the service with some sample data.  `-lab` tells
-the front-end to connect to a back-end rather than running with the
-default reference implementation.

 Now you can open your browser, connect to the front-end machine and
 play with your own implementation.